Rickard03/code-compiler-react/README.md

 1. Press "Clone or download" and download it as a .zip file.
 2. Extract the files somewhere on your computer.
 3. Install NodeJS.
 It's required for it to work. https://nodejs.org/en/
-4. Find your shared secret & identity secret.
-[Tutorial](https://www.youtube.com/watch?v=JjdOJVSZ9Mo)
-8. You're all set.
-You now have a Steam bot running on your Steam account!

 ## CLIENT SETUP